Baia Pasta was started in 2011 by Renato Sardo (left) & Dario Barbone (right).

 Baia Pasta combines the art of traditional Italian pasta making with great American-grown grains: its traditional short cuts of pasta are available in 5 different organic flours (durum, whole durum, spelt, whole spelt, and whole khorasan wheat).

-We are inspired by our roots in Piemonte, where food is a passion, a language, an emotion; food is everything.
-We celebrate this Piemonte spirit of food every day we make our pasta, which is not only our passion, but our science (Dario) and our art (Renato).
-We are inspired by the principles of the Slow Food movement: to provide people with delicious food that is good for them, good for the people who grow/produce it, and good for the Earth.
-We are also inspired by the Bay Area food scene and the many local artisans/chefs/retailers/farmers who are doing their part to make good, real food accessible and by doing so, inspiring a transformation in production practices and the way we eat.
+Renato and Dario are inspired by their roots in Piemonte (Northern Italy), where food is a passion, a language, an emotion.
+They are also inspired by the Bay Area food scene and the many local artisans/chefs/retailers/farmers who are doing their part to make good, real food accessible and by doing so, inspiring a transformation in production practices and the way we eat.